evennia/evennia/docs/1.0-dev/_sources/Howto/Evennia-for-Diku-Users.md.txt

 ```

 This is a very 'caveman' example, but it gets the idea across.
 You can use the keys in the
-`mob_db.vnums` to act as the mob vnum while the rest contains the data..
+`mob_db.vnums` to act as the mob vnum while the rest contains the data.

 Much simpler to read and edit.
 If you plan on taking this route, you must keep in mind that by
 default evennia 'looks' at different properties when using the `look` command for instance.
 If you
-create an instance of this mob and make its `self.key = 1`, by default evennia will say
+create an instance of this mob and make its `self.key = 1`, by default evennia will say:

 `Here is : 1`

 You must restructure all default commands so that the mud looks at different properties defined on
 your mob.